Temas de Cultura Portuguesa I

 Narrative construction

-By the end of this course, doctoral students are expected to have acquired and developed the following general and specific skills:
+By the end of this course, doctoral students are expected to have developed the following general and specific skills:

-Ability to relate literary texts to their contexts of production;
+• Ability to relate literary texts to their cultural contexts of production;

-Ability to establish relevant connections between different authors and literary genres;
+• Ability to establish relevant connections between different works and artistic languages;

-Ability to identify and analyze intertextual dialogues and narrative strategies in the novelistic construction of José Saramago and other contemporary writers;
+• Ability to identify and analyze intermedial dialogues and narrative strategies in the novelistic construction of José Saramago, José Cardoso Pires, Lídia Jorge and other contemporary writers;

-With a focus on fiction produced in Portugal at different moments of the twentieth century, the syllabus for Themes in Portuguese Culture I is organized around four major themes, which will be explored with the support of selected critical texts and narratological concepts used as heuristic tools:
+Focusing on fiction produced in Portugal from the 20th to the 21st century, with particular emphasis on texts that, either explicitly or implicitly, engage in dialogue with cinema and music, the syllabus for Themes of Portuguese Culture I is organized around three major themes.
+These will be explored with the support of selected critical texts and narratological concepts used as heuristic tools:

 NOTE: Only a few mandatory and/or reference readings are listed here.
 Specific bibliography for each of the modules in the syllabus will be provided during the course.